gasthofspessartruh/gasthofspessartruh.github.io/content/english/rooms/DoppelzimmerStandard.md

 ---

-Ausstattung:
+Facilities:

-- Moderner TV
+- Modern TV
-- Bad mit Dusche, WC und Fön
+- Bathroom with shower, toilet, and hairdryer
-- WLAN
+- Wi-Fi